No matter how you look at it, if any company wants to thrive, they need to have a team that works like a well-oiled machine.

 When industrial psychology boomed in the 90s, team-building strategies became the norm in the workplace, evolving as people’s needs and ideas changed with the times.

 The natural evolution of corporate life was derailed during the COVID pandemic and sent on a new trajectory.
 It was a challenging time for business, but more importantly, it was a difficult time for humanity, and many of us thought long and hard about our priorities.

-As we redefined our norm and adapted to remote working, we were also juggling fear of illness, worrying about our loved ones, and facing uncertainty about the future.
-And many people were no longer prepared to sell their souls to the rat race and be nothing more than a worker bee for the rest of their lives.
+As we redefined our norm and adapted to remote working, we were also juggling the fear of illness, worrying about our loved ones, and facing uncertainty about the future.
+And many people were no longer prepared to sell their souls to the rat race and be nothing more than worker bees for the rest of their lives.